awsdocs/aws-systems-manager-user-guide/doc_source/viewing-available-patches.md

 # Viewing available patches \(console\)<a name="viewing-available-patches"></a>

-Use this procedure to view all available patches for a specified operating system and, optionally, a specific operating system version\.
+With Patch Manager, a capability of AWS Systems Manager, you can view all available patches for a specified operating system and, optionally, a specific operating system version\.

 **Tip**
 To generate a list of available patches and save them to a file, you can use the [describe\-available\-patches](https://docs.aws.amazon.com/cli/latest/reference/ssm/describe-available-patches.html) command and specify your preferred [output](https://docs.aws.amazon.com/cli/latest/reference/cli-usage-output.html)\.